ChuksAjeh/Beth-Yw-StatsWales-Data-Analysis-Tool/991129/README.md

 ## Unimplemented
 I was unable to implement the following:
 Question 7 and 8.
-Question 5 for all outputs on tests
+Question 5 for outputs on tests
 I had updated and written a try catch for BethYw run function but as other functions had not been implemented I had to comment it out.
+Load Areas and Load Datasets work and are Implemented However due to the functions populateFromWelshStatsJSON and populateFromAuthorityByYearCSV being incomplete I have had to comment out the call to them in the run function this causes me to have an unused waring for the years filter.
+It is being used.